iliakan/plunk/Readme.md

 For Developers:
 - It can run without questions if GITHUB_USERNAME and GITHUB_PASSWORD environment variables exist
-- STDOUT gets a link to new/updated plunk,
+- STDOUT outputs a link to new/updated plunk
-- STDERR is for errors
+- STDERR is for errors if any